Data-Science-Center-UB/Obsidian-for-Researchers/README.md

 - Transferring literature-based knowledge into your Vault
 - Building a personal system for long-term academic thinking and writing

+❗️The second exercise builds on the settings of the first.
+Starting exclusively with the second exercise is at your own risk.

 **Each resource is available in two formats:**

 - Step-by-step instructions – ideal for beginners who want to build understanding while creating their Vault
-- A finished example Vault – recommended for advanced users who want to dive in and explore the setup right away
+- A finished example Vault – recommended for advanced users who want to dive in and explore the setup right away (see section 'Quick Start')

 Choose the path that fits your needs.